jesperingels/meesterproef-1819/product-biografie/README.md

 So I tried to take the lead since I'd prepared for it.
 The others were ready to take notes.
 The start went alright but then I sort of blacked out and didn't know what to say or what to do next, so I looked to my team mates for help.
 So the rest of the test we asked the user questions as a team.

 A learning point for me here is to be more prepared, and focus on the questions I want to ask to the user.
 Now I knew what I wanted to know but didn't know how to test it.

+At the end of the week I started with the documentation of the project and reflecting on how the project went.

+## Week 5